odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 A good directory structure helps you organize your code, simplifies setup on the webserver and increases the security of the entire application.

+In a web application, it is important to distinguish between the public and non-public areas.

+The `public/` directory serves your application and will therefore also be directly accessible by all browsers, search engines and API clients.
+All other folders are not public and must not be accessible online.
+This can be done by defining the `public` folder in Apache as `DocumentRoot` of your website.
+But more about that later.

+Create a new directory: `public/`

 In the next steps of this tutorial we will create a project directory structure that will look like this: